Klemek/gitblog-data/2019/07/22/index.md

 > \* words might indeed contain symbols if there aren't in the separators list (like `@`) but we will check their validity another time.

-We now need to merge symbols when it's needed.
-To do so, we will create a testing function that takes two neighbor tokens and check their merge ability
+We now want to merge symbols when it's required.
+To do so, we will create a testing function that takes two neighbor tokens and check their merge ability:

 ```javascript
 const canMerge = function(a,b){